 Here are more delicious desserts to serve for the holidays!

-As always, I love seeing your creations and hearing from you!
-If you made this recipe for my Holiday Dark Chocolate Ganache Tart, please be sure to rate and review it below.
-You can find me on Instagram, Facebook, Youtube and Pinterest - for more delicious recipes sent straight to your inbox, sign up for my newsletter!
+If you try this recipe for Holiday Dark Chocolate Ganache Tart, please leave a 🌟 review and share your creation with me on social media!
+You can find me on Instagram, Facebook, Youtube and Pinterest - for more delicious recipes sent straight to your inbox, sign up for my newsletter! 📧

 Holiday Dark Chocolate Ganache Tart

 - ¾ Cup + 2 Tablespoons unsalted French Butter, room temperature, 200 g